Making money is hard, no question about that. And yet it is what everybody’s after, right?

 Many brands usually choose to do this for free because, in all honesty, asking for money is generally a lot as it is.
 But it shouldn’t be something to fear or, let alone, avoid.

-While giving information and value for free is a very smart approach in the long run, asking for money is in some situations the best way to go.
+While giving information and value for free is a very smart approach in the long run, asking for money is in some cases the best way to go.

 What type of content can you monetize?